icerpc/icerpc-csharp/src/IceRpc.Compressor/README.md

 using IceRpc;

-// Add the compressor middleware to the dispatch pipeline.
+// Add the Compressor middleware to the dispatch pipeline.
 Router router = new Router()
     .UseCompressor(CompressionFormat.Brotli);